 Your racial categories are broad--why don’t you document specific identities, such as Japanese American, Mexican American, etc?

 We do also document cultural specificity for individual books and creators, but it’s not possible for us to summarize it succinctly in this format, which is meant to provide a broad overview of our numbers.
-So a book about a Cuban American child will be reflected in the Latinx numbers, while the information we capture for the specific book will include the fact that the main character is Cuban American.
-Books with multiracial and multiethnic characters will be noted as such, and included in the numbers for each aspect of identity, so that a single book with an Afro-Latinx character will be reflected in both the African/African American and Latinx “about” numbers.
+So a book about a Cuban American child will be reflected in the Latine numbers, while the information we capture for the specific book will include the fact that the main character is Cuban American.
+Books with multiracial and multiethnic characters will be noted as such, and included in the numbers for each aspect of identity, so that a single book with an Afro-Latine character will be reflected in both the African/African American and Latine “about” numbers.
 As a result, an individual book may be counted more than once across the broad categories.

 Can I calculate the number of #OwnVoices books from your statistics?

 No, it is not possible to calculate the number of #OwnVoices books from these numbers alone.
 As noted above, the “by” and “about” relationship is too variable to make direct correlations from these numbers to #OwnVoices.
 Additionally, #OwnVoices is a term whose meaning is tied to culturally specific identity and experience, which is not captured in these broad categorizations.
 The information we document for each book regarding culturally specific content, and for book creators documenting their culturally specific identities, is necessary to determine if that book might be categorized as #OwnVoices.
 It is also important to note that the way in which individuals interpret the meaning of #OwnVoices may vary.

 Are all of the books you count accurate and authentic regarding the experiences they portray about Black, Indigenous and People of Color?